flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 - After 1 turn, hydraulic supply to gear system is closed
 - After 2 turns, doors uplocks will be released and doors will stay opened
-- During last third turn, all gear uplocks will be mechanically release and gear will hopefully go down
+- During last third turn, all gear uplocks will be mechanically releaseb and gears will hopefully go down

 To revert the process and stow the crank handle back into its place, just click again until handle is stowed back

+!!! tip "The lowest the speed, the harder it will be to have a full down lock, especially for main gears.
+Doing steep turns to increase the plane load can be quite effective to help the gears to lock."

 !!! warning "Before Using Gravity Extension"
     Have the plane correctly stabilized before using this procedure.
 Remember that gears are physically simulated, and are really heavy.
 Bank angle and/or load factor WILL have